© 2024 WLRN

 TheDream.US scholarships are now open.
 For more information and details about the requirements and deadlines, contact TheDream.US@applyISTS.com or 855-670-4787.

-Ammy Sanchez, the Morning Edition producer for WLRN, studies communications at the Honors College at Florida International University.
+Ammy Sanchez is the Morning Edition producer for WLRN.
+She graduated with her bachelor's degree in communications from the Honors College at Florida International University.

 More On This Topic